It’s funny… when I eat feta cheese, I am often fondly reminded of my childhood friend, Georgia Saffos.

 Food, specifically the aromas in food, can trigger the limbic system, and our emotional brain.

 The olfactory bulb, and your ability to smell, is part of the brain’s limbic system, and can bring up memories of people, places, events or anything else that was happening when you first took a whiff of a new food.

 “The olfactory bulb has intimate access to the amygdala, which processes emotion, and the hippocampus, which is responsible for associative learning.”

-That means when we smell something (especially the first time), we often associate it with a person, place, or thing.
+That means when we smell something (especially, for the first time), we often associate it with a person, place, or thing.
 It’s hard-wired into our learning and survival systems from infancy to adulthood.

 Any aroma can trigger a memory.
 But, our ability to taste food is directly connected to our sense of smell.
-So, it’s one of the reasons why food, in general, can bring up memories.
+So, it’s one of the reasons why the smell of food, in general, can bring up memories.

 Next time you’re sitting to your favorite meal, ask yourself:

 - Why do I love eating this food?

 - Was something good happening when I first tasted it?